Sportklub

 in 2007-08 with the strike force of Steffen Hofmann and Erwin Hoffer doing the

 damage before they went on to second place twelve months later.
+Peter

-Schöttel’s team would end the 2011-12 campaign as league runners-up as Deni
+Schöttel’s team would end the 2011-12 campaign as league runners-up, as Deni

 Alar and Atdhe Nuhiu were regular scorers.
-Zoran Barišić became coach in 2013

 as his side ended as Bundesliga runners-up in 2013-14, 2014-15 and 2015-16 as

-Rapid departed the Gerhard Hanappi Stadion after a farewell game with Celtic to
+In 2014, Rapid departed the Gerhard Hanappi Stadion after a farewell game with Celtic to

 decamp to Ernst Happel Stadion for two seasons while their dearly loved old

 home was demolished and replaced by a new arena owned by the club.
+Allianz-Stadion

 was opened with a friendly against Chelsea in July 2016 before Goran Djuricin

-was appointed as coach in April 2017, as he led his team to a 2-0 defeat to Red
+He led his team to a 2-0 defeat to Red

 goals from Taxiarchis Foundas were aided by the talents of Christoph